akifkara217/akifkara217/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently focusing on **mobile application development with Flutter**.
+- 🔭 I’m currently working on **mobile application development with Flutter**.
 - 🌱 I’m learning **artificial intelligence**, **data science**, and **machine learning**.
 - 👯 I’m looking to collaborate on innovative **mobile applications** and **AI-based projects**.